 Berlin-based Grover (www.grover.com) is the leading consumer-tech subscription platform, bringing the access economy to the consumer electronics market by offering a simple, monthly subscription model for technology products.
-Private and business customers have access to over 3,000 products including smartphones, laptops, virtual reality technology, wearables and smart home appliances.
+Private and business customers have access to over 5,000 products including smartphones, laptops, virtual reality technology, wearables and smart home appliances.
 The Grover service allows users to keep, switch, buy, or return products depending on their individual needs.
 Rentals are available in Germany, Austria, the Netherlands, Spain and the US.
-Grover is a pioneer in the advancement of the circular economy, with products being returned, refurbished and recirculated until the end of their usable life.
+Grover is at the forefront of the circular economy, with products being returned, refurbished and recirculated until the end of their usable life.
+Grover has circulated over 1 million devices.
+With a total financing volume of around €1.4 billion to date and over 400 employees, Grover is one of the fastest-growing scale-ups in Furope